jeffthekiIIer/jeffthekiIIer/README.md

-WE need to cancel jane for being a lesboy puppygirlboything😭 you people are SOOOO hateful omfg
+WE need to cancel jane for being a lesboy puppygirlboything😭 you people are SOOOO hateful omfg just look at my pronoun.cc do u think im a cis het man...

 #1 Jeff the Killer Fan & Yumeshipper